 ONA members to stand together in our quest for a fair collective agreement for our CCAC members

 The Theme of the 2014 ONA Biennial Convention was I’m In!
 Stronger Together.
 ONA is under attack at the bargaining table by our CCAC employers and it has never been more important for ONA members to stand together and unite in our quest for a fair and reasonable collective agreement.

-Update Oct.
+Update Feb.
 17 Illnesses including MERS CoV, EVD68 etc